egshkim/egshkim.github.io/_posts/2022-11-28-ResNet-review.md

       -   So, these **results are not only for a certain dataset.**

   -   With 152 layers of incredible depth, **ResNet is the deepest ever**, but **fewer parameters to learn** than VGG net.
-      -   Thans to Shortcut Connections
+      -   Thanks to Shortcut Connections

   -   ResNet has won the following competitions.